Hampton, New Jersey: Emergency services

 The Hampton Fire Company is an all-volunteer fire department that was originally established in 1899 as the Junction Fire Company after the borough completed a water system with fire hydrants.
 In 1909, the name changed to the Musconetcong Fire Company and then later to the Hampton Fire Company.
 The fire company built the current Borough Hall/Fire House for the borough in 1951.
-The Borough occupied the east side of the building and the fire company used the west side.
+The borough occupied the east side of the building and the fire company used the west side.
 In 1981, the fire company expanded the building by adding a second floor for borough use and the Fire Company took over the entire lower floor.

-The Fire Company currently has as active apparatuses a 1959 International Harvester fire engine, a 1987 Emergency One Fire Engine, a 2000 Pierce Fire Engine, Engine 13-1 is a 2000 Pierce Dash pumper with an eight-man cab, 2000 U.S.gal/min pump and a 1000 gal tank, a 1995 Chevy Suburban command vehicle, a 2013 Ford Expedition Command Vehicle, and a 1978 GMC Rescue Truck.
+The fire company currently has as active apparatuses a 1959 International Harvester fire engine, a 2000 Pierce Fire Engine, 2009 Pierce Fire Engine, Engine 13-1 is a 2000 Pierce Dash pumper with an eight-man cab, 2000 U.S.gal/min pump and a 1000 gal tank, a 2013 Ford Expedition Command Vehicle, and a 1978 GMC Rescue Truck.
 There are more than 40 active members on the rolls which includes an active Junior Firefighter program for young people age 14 and over.